cloki0610/CI-Portfolio-Project-4/README.md

 <hr>

  - Even the template do not allowed, user still can sent a direct request to change the record in database\
-with a exist user account.
+with a exist user account no maater their user group.
- - And there still some potential security problem can be solved and improved.
+ - And there maybe more potential security problem I don't know can be solved and improved.

 ## **Deployment**